Toilet Leaking from Tank to Bowl? Do This!

 • Do not forget to clean the top of the flush valve where the seal sits.

-• Before you can decide to replace the flush valve seal if it looks warped, there is 1 trick I use and it works almost all of the time.
-Remove the seal and put it back the other way round.
+• Before you decide to replace the flush valve seal if it looks warped, I use one trick, and it works almost all the time: Remove the seal and put it back the other way around.

 • Install the flush valve assembly by pushing it down and turning it 1/8 turn clockwise.